“A few figs from thistles…”

 My own family counts for some of them: Aunt Grace’s husband is French and Great Uncle Anson’s wife and their three children hail from the Euskadi, the Basque homeland of northern Spain.
 But in this neck of the woods, someone from Alabama might be considered “foreign”, so let’s set our sights a little higher.

-Two of our most interesting unrelated foreign visitors may have been Alec and Margaret Parks, who came for a two-week visit in the Spring of 1990.
+Two of our most interesting foreign visitors with no local connection may have been Alec and Margaret Parks, who came for a two-week visit in the Spring of 1990.

 In the meantime, enjoy the image of a memorial bench placed in Alec’s memory along the Cuckoo Trail in 1995.
 It seems entirely in keeping with the man we met nearly twenty-five years ago.